xeptagondev/performance-app-methodology/methodology/accountability/evaluation-management.md

 This focuses on the punctuality and scheduling discipline of the evaluation process, specifically measuring the percentage of evaluations completed within their designated timeframes.
 This assesses the effectiveness of evaluation planning and execution at the Country Office level.

-The target for the year is typically set in ERC by 31st December of that year.
-So from January 1st to March 31st, we score based on the previous year's achievement of the target.
-From April 1st to March 31st of the following year, we score based on the current year's achievement of the target.
+The target for each year is typically set in ERC by December 31 of the previous year.
+However, it can be updated daily until March 31 of the same year; updates made after that date are not considered for reporting.

+Until January 31, the score is based on the previous year’s achievement of the target.
+From February 1 to January 31 of the following year, we score based on the current year’s achievement of the target.

+Completed evaluations, even if submitted late, are not condered overdue and do not penalise the score.

+The evaluations considered for the current year are those whose planned end dates fall within that calendar year.

 #### Statuses

 * **Planned:** Not started yet
+* **In Progress:** Evaluation Team onboard
 * **Initiated ToR:** The ToR is now being written
-* **Team Onboard:** Consultants have been hired
 * **Completed:** Evaluation has been completed
+* **Overdue:** Passed planned evaluation end date.

 An evaluation can only have one status at a time.

 The calculation of this indicator is:

-Completed Evaluations / Evaluation Planned for the year = **% of Completed Evaluations**

-This is based on a linear % of the target from April 1st to March 31st of the following year and we count the % of completed evaluations against this linear trendline.
-Above the trendline, we give 100 points for this component, below the trendline, we deduct 1 point for every 1% below the trendline.
+100 * Number of current‑year evaluations that have been completed and whose planned end date was before today /  Total number of current‑year evaluations with a planned end date before today = **% of Completed Evaluations**

+100 * Number of current‑year evaluations that have been not completed and whose planned end date was before today /  Total number of current‑year evaluations with a planned end date before today = **% of Overdue Evaluations**

+So the score is 100 - (% of Overdue Evaluations), minimum at 0.

 ### **Part 2: Evaluation Management Responses (40% weight)**